Why being bored is good for your brain

 “Soft fascination” in nature is good for concentration and creativity

 Being bored can be very difficult and irritating.
 After 5 minutes without your phone can trigger a twitchy knee and hunt for something to do.
 In one study, subject even resulted in electrocuting themselves for ‘something to do’.
-But there’s a few ways to embrace boredom.
+So here are a few ways to be bored.

 1. Get out in nature

 Being in nature is the perfect spot to practice soft fascination, which is when attention is held gently, where thoughts are able to pass through and meander around freely.
-Different from “hard fascination” which requires more attention, such as watching TV or scrolling.
 Take a walk, watch the waves or observe wildlife to give your brain permission to pause.
 This means no books or podcasts - just listen and watch the outside world.
 As well as increasing your ability to concentrate, being outdoors has been shown to reduce stress levels, spark creativity and improve sleep.

 💡